JHU-Delivery-Robot/Navigation/spec/sim.md

 ## Angles

-All angles must be in Radians
+All angles must be in Radians, and they must be between 0 and 2 * PI